OctopusDeploy/People/Systems-Engineering.md

 - I am familiar with implementing, and supporting continuous integration, and continuous delivery pipelines.
 - I am becoming proficient with scripting languages.
 - I can implement security measures for the protection of systems, networks, and information.
+- I have an interest in learning .NET fundamentals so that I can contribute to the Octopus Cloud codebase.

 ### I am able to break down, and troubleshoot an issue to discover the root cause